Geoff Barrow

 Geoffrey Paul Barrow (born 9 December 1971) is an English music producer, composer, and DJ.
 He is a member of the bands Portishead, Beak, and Quakers, and he has scored several films.

 Portishead was formed in 1991.
-He named the band after the small coastal town near Bristol where Barrow grew up.
+He named the band after the small coastal town near Bristol where he grew up.
 On his intentions in forming Portishead, he has stated, "I just wanted to make interesting music, proper songs with a proper life span and a decent place in people's record collections."
 Barrow and Portishead became major figures in the Bristol underground scene, which gave rise to many artists with whom Barrow came to work in different capacities.

 Life and career

 Portishead

 Born in Walton in Gordano, Somerset, Geoff moved with his mother to the town Portishead when he was 11, after his parents divorced.
 After being involved in many local rock bands, playing drums and DJing in hip-hop groups, Barrow got his first job at the Coach House Studios as a tape operator soon after it opened in 1989.
 In 1991, while he was assisting on Massive Attack's breakthrough album Blue Lines, the band allowed him spare studio time to get his own ideas on tape.
 Soon after, Barrow met Beth Gibbons during a coffee break at an Enterprise Allowance course.
 They formed the band Portishead, later adding third member Adrian Utley, releasing their debut album Dummy in 1994 to critical acclaim.
 The group have since produced two more studio albums, a live album, and various singles in the years since.
 Their most recent album, Third, was released in April 2008.
 The group performed for the first time in seven years on 2 May 2022, as part of a War Child concert benefitting refugees and children affected by the Russian invasion of Ukraine.